 The first step in the contract lifecycle is the request for a contract.
 At this point, a draft of the contracted agreement is written.
 However, it is important to understand that most contracts aren't agreed upon and signed as-is; there may be substantial changes that need to be made before all involved parties can reach an agreement.

-The negotiation process, then, begins when the contract is first drafted and available for all involved parties to review.
-Often times, the negotiation stage is one of the longest and most challenging of the entire lifecycle; that's because, depending on the number of parties involved, it can take quite a bit of back-and-forth before a final agreement can be reached.
+The negotiation process then begins when the contract is first drafted and available for all involved parties to review.
+Oftentimes, the negotiation stage is one of the longest and most challenging of the entire lifecycle.
+Depending on the number of parties involved, it can take quite a bit of back-and-forth before a final agreement can be reached.

 Still, during this stage, different parties and internal departments will review and ultimately approve the contract.
-In cases where contract management software is used, the negotiations process can be streamlined here, as these programs include useful features that allow users to route official versions of the contract with partners and other authorized individuals as needed during the approvals process.
+In cases where contract management software is used, the signing process can be streamlined, as these programs often include useful features that allow users to route official versions of the contract to partners and other authorized individuals as needed during the contract signature process.

 Storage and Organization

 Even though a contract has been signed, there is a possibility that it will be edited down the road.
 And it will most definitely need to be referenced at some point.
-For this reason, an increasing number of organizations have begun moving away from physical storage of contracts and is instead utilizing cloud storage for all of their contracts and other important documents.
+For this reason, an increasing number of organizations have begun moving away from physical storage of contracts and instead utilizing cloud contract repositories for all of contracts and other important documents.